nonzi19/nonzi19/README.md

 ## 🕵🏻 About Me:

-💻 - I'm currently Final Year Student in Computer Graphics and Multimedia | Universiti Malaysia Pahang Al-Sultan Abdullah<br>
-🎯 - Actively seeking an internship opportunity in March 2025 to expand my skills and industry experience

 I may not be the most naturally creative designer, but I thrive on challenges and constantly push myself to explore new possibilities.
 My passion lies in development and design, and I’m eager to expand my skills in software development and SAP too  as I shape my career.
 I believe in continuous learning and adaptability, always seeking opportunities to grow and improve in the ever-evolving tech industry.